This easy stir-fried steak recipe only has a few ingredients, but the black garlic in the sauce makes it a real stand-out when it comes to flavor.

 - Prep your ingredients in advance: Having all your ingredients ready before you start cooking is a cardinal rule when making a stir-fry.
 This includes sides like rice or noodles.

-- Don’t overcook the steak: To ensure thin-sliced steak like this stays tender and juicy, be sure not to overcook it.
-A total of two minutes cooking time is plenty.
+- Don’t overcook the steak: To ensure a thin-sliced steak like this stays tender and juicy, be sure not to overcook it.
+A total of two minutes of cooking time is plenty.